dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheDebugger.md

 ## Catchpoints

 If one or more catchpoints are set, Moira monitors the exception vector table.
 As soon as one of the monitored exceptions is thrown, function `catchpointReached` is invoked.
-This functions has an empty function body by default and needs to be overwritten in your sub-class.
+This function has an empty function body by default and needs to be overwritten in your sub-class.
 Catchpoints are a handy debug tool.
 They can be used to intercept certain interrupts or certain error conditions such as address errors or bus errors.

 All API calls related to catchpoints are handled through the `catchpoints` object which is a public member of the debugger object.